esper-io/console_docs/docs/devices-groups/device-settings.md

 The Device mode function enables you to switch a device between Multi-Application mode and kiosk mode.
 When a device is in Multi-Application mode, the user can see and use all the approved apps.
 When a device is in Kiosk mode, the device acts as a kiosk, and users can only use the kiosk app.
-Oftentimes, provisioning kiosk-mode devices with additional applications proves to be useful for setup and diagnostics at customer sites.
+Oftentimes, onboarding kiosk-mode devices with additional applications proves to be useful for setup and diagnostics at customer sites.
 Device mode makes it easy to switch out of Kiosk mode to make those applications available for use by a field technician or customer, and then switch back into Kiosk mode when done.